 If I were to cast Marie Helêne now, I would choose a middle-aged blonde actress, possibly someone like Mary Stuart Masterson.
 As a bonus, I ‘cast’ Ms. Masterson in a wholly original trilogy, The Obolonk Murders.
 I like this smart and lovely actress who feels natural-looking.

 Smart and artistic, Marie Helêne is a potter in both universes.
 In the Mirror, that makes her something of an elite.
 In the prime universe, her artistic bent passes along to Lili and to two of her three grandchildren, who she never sees, Declan Reed and Marie Patrice Beckett.

 Marie Helêne’s only known relationship is with Pete.
 They have a good relationship in both universes.

 In the Mirror, Peter and Marie Helêne have a difficult life, as Pete says something he’s not supposed to, and inadvertently is branded a dissident.

-In the Mirror Universe, the house fire is deliberately set by him and Marie Helêne, as they have no other options.
+However, in the Mirror Universe, Pete Marie Helênedeliberately set the fatal house fire.
+This is because they have no other options.

 “They’ll never let you come back.
 And the kids and me, we’ll never recover.
 Charlotte will end up turning tricks this afternoon, or I will!
 And Declan will become a thief, if he’s lucky, and he lives that long.”

-Historical circumstances make it so that this character can’t be seen much more than she already has been.
+Historical circumstances make it so that this character can’t appear much more than she already has.
 But any time I write Lili remembering her childhood, Marie Helêne isn’t far behind.